 A July 2013 analysis by CCH shows 116,042 Chicagoans were homeless in the course of the 2012-13 school year.
 This is 10% more than the 105,338 people who were homeless a year earlier.
-The total is based, in part, on the rising enrollment of homeless students in Chicago Public Schools (CPS), 90% of whom live doubled-up in the homes of others because of hardship, according to Policy Director Julie Dworkin.
+The total is based, in part, on the rising enrollment of homeless students in Chicago Public Schools (CPS) – 18,669 in FY13 – 90% of whom lived doubled-up in the homes of others because of hardship, according to Policy Director Julie Dworkin.

-CPS identified a record 18,669 homeless students in 2012-13, an 8.2% increase from the prior year.
-Of this, 98.3% were children of color and 20% have been diagnosed with disabilities or development delays.
-Homeless students included 2,512 unaccompanied youth, teens who were homeless and living without parent or guardian.
+CPS identified a record 22,144 homeless students (to June 2014) in the 2013-14 school year.
+A final year-end count is pending, but this is an 18.6% increase from the entire prior school year.
+Of this, 88% of students were doubled-up; 98.2% were children of color; and 19.5% have been diagnosed with disabilities or developmental delays.
+Homeless students included 2,508 unaccompanied youth, teens who were homeless and living without parent or guardian.